-2.1 Honours degree or non-UK equivalent (eg, a GPA of 3.0 or above) in economics, engineering, earth sciences, geography or a related discipline, with at least two courses in economics.
+2.1 Honours degree or non-UK equivalent in economics, engineering, earth sciences, geography or a related discipline, with at least two courses in economics.
 Students with other qualifications and/or relevant work experience can also be considered.

 International students with academic qualifications below those required should contact our partner institution, Glasgow International College, who offer a range of pre-Masters courses.

 Months of entry